Maximo Yabes: Honors

 First Sergeant Maximo Yabes was buried with full military honors at Fort Logan National Cemetery in Denver, Colorado.

 Dozens of individuals, businesses and organizations in Oakridge, Oregon, donated time, money, labor and supplies to build a memorial to honor Yabes.
-They hired sculptor Tim Outman to create the memorial which features a fountain, a flag pole and a bronze bust with the likeness of Yabes set on a granite pedestal.
+They hired sculptor Tim Outman to create the memorial which features a fountain, a flagpole and a bronze bust with the likeness of Yabes set on a granite pedestal.
 Engraved on the base are the details of Yabes' Medal of Honor exploits.
-The memorial is located in Oakridge in the Greenwaters Park.
-Greenwaters Park is located on the east side of Oakridge, south of highway 58.
-The city of El Paso, Texas also honored Yabes by naming an avenue after him.
+The memorial is located in Greenwaters Park, on the east side of Oakridge, south of highway 58.
+The city of El Paso, Texas, also honored Yabes by naming an avenue after him.
 His name can be found on panel 15E, line 102 of the Vietnam Memorial Wall in Washington, D.C.

 Awards and recognitions

 Among Maximo Yabes' decorations and medals were the following: